Gixx/worstpractice.github.io/src/_posts/2020-02-19-deal-with-public-and-private-access-modifiers-in-js.md

 objects of a kind, and since ES6 there are classes too, but not in the `class`ical way (Ha-Ha-Ha).
 Scope, inheritance, access modifiers and in general everything is just different.
 Well, JavaScript is a different animal for sure... that's what they used to say.

-### Create Class-like things
+I know, there are many many wonderful frameworks and libraries to develop JavaScript.
+I could do React, Svelte, Vue and so on.
+But I don't.
+Not right now.

-I don't want to go deep in the soul of the JavaScript development now, and define terms, understand the whys, find the good way I ought to follow.
+I want to do something simple, something on my own.
+I like to reinvent the wheel, and even if it will be a shitty one, it will be mine.
+And I don't want to go deep in the soul of the JavaScript development now, and define terms, understand the whys, find the good way I ought to follow.

 The first step for a dummy / lame / rookie / amateur like me is to try to create something for my own.
 Make it work.
 Then, when I have some experience, I can learn the proper 'How'.
 You can't qualify yourself to the 100m sprint on the Olympic games until you can't even walk, can you?
 And how do you learn to walk?
 Try it, do it, fail and retry.